Texas Vaping Lawyer

 In addition to those dangerous chemicals, e-cigarettes have been known to explode or catch fire due to their reliance on lithium-ion batteries.
 From 2009 through 2016, the U.S. Fire Administration reported 195 electronic cigarette explosions or fires.

-Usage & Target Audiences
+Usage and Target Audiences

 Created in China in 2003, e-cigarettes were introduced to the American market in 2007.
 Motivations for using an e-cigarette range from attempting to quit smoking to the perception it is a safer alternative to traditional cigarettes and their known public health risks.
 There is also a recreational component; these devices are often used with flavored liquid such as menthol, chocolate and more.